ghc/ghc/docs/users_guide/runtime_control.rst

     and too small an interval could adversely affect interactive responsiveness.

+    The idle period timer only resets after some activity by a Haskell thread.
+If your program is doing literally nothing then after the first idle collection is triggered then no more future collections will be scheduled until more work is performed.

     This is an experimental feature, please let us know if it causes problems and/or could benefit from further tuning.